 PC gamers have to set a myriad of graphics options to balance performance with graphics quality.
-If you don’t want to tweak them by hand, both NVIDIA and AMD provide tools that will do it for you.
+If you don’t want to tweak them by hand, NVIDIA, AMD, and even Intel provide tools that will do it for you.

 Sure, if you’re a serious PC gaming geek, you’ll probably want to do this by hand.
 Doing it yourself can still get you the best combination of performance and looks for your specific preferences, but you’ll have to know what the options are and spend some time testing it.
 This alternative just takes a single click.
 And, while it’s far from perfect, it’s a decent balance between effort and results.